IvelinPenchev/home_plant_manager/README.md

 - The Telegram bot connector is a class, which represents the work flow of the telegram bot.
 It requests data both from the Catalogue and the MongoDB connector.
 It then connects to the "plant_manager" bot if you specified the correct telegram token, or to your own bot.
 You need a valid Telegram bot token in order to use the software, as shown in \telegram_bot\token_example.json
 - The MongoDB connector establishes connection with MongoDB's server and performs CRUD operations with the data upon requests from the Telegram bot.
 You need a valid MongoDB account to use the software, as shown in \data_base\db_credentials_example.json

-The project can be built using the following command in the root folder:
+The project can be built using the following command in the root folder, once the token.json and db_credentials.json are present:

     docker-compose up